lukebuehler/azimuth-cli/docs/grant.md

 - Merge high risk code (e.g., anything related to cryptography) upstream to Urbit org repositories, focusing on making as many CLI functions also usable as a library.
 - Possibly move the CLI project under the Urbit org
-- Ethereum Gas handling and configuration, allowing the automation of on chain transactions at a low cost.
+- (DONE) Ethereum Gas handling and configuration, allowing the automation of on chain transactions at a low cost.
 - Report generation command.

 ### Milestone 3 - Layer 2 Support